ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 4. Open the first log record by clicking on the double arrow icon under `Actions`
 5. Note that `client.ip` field is not accessible, but `body.text` is!

-# Limiting retention

-Say your records department requires you to keep these logs generally accessible only for a very specific period of time.
-We can ask Elasticsearch to automatically delete them after some number of days.

-1. Open the [button label="Elasticsearch"](tab-0) Instruqt tab
-2. Go to `Streams` using the left-hand navigation pane
-3. Select `logs-proxy.otel-default` from the list of Streams
-4. Click on the `Data retention` tab
-5. Click `Edit data retention`
-6. Select `Set specific retention days`
-7. Set to `30` days

-Elasticsearch will now remove this data from its online indices after 30 days.
-At that time, it will only be available in backups.

 # Summary

 Let's take stock of what we know: